Lawrence Jayhawks: History

-The ballparks
+The ballpark

-The Lawrence Jayhawks were noted to have played minor league home games at South Massachusetts Street Ballpark.
+The Lawrence Jayhawks played minor league home games at the South Massachusetts Street Ballpark.
 Opened in 1886, the ballpark was also referred to as "League Park" when the Jayhawks played there in 1893.
 The ballpark was located between Massachusetts and New Hampshire Streets (on the west and east) and between 14th and 15th Streets.
 Today, the site hosts Liberty Memorial Central Middle School at 1400 Massachusetts Street, Lawrence, Kansas.